rust-lang/book/second-edition/src/appendix-04-macros.md

 Otherwise, you couldn't import two crates that had the same macro name.
 In practice this conflict doesn't come up much, but the more crates you use, the more likely it is.
-The hygiene of `macro_rules` is there, but not perfect.
-(Only local variables and labels are hygienic...)
-Et cetera.
+Macros have a concept called 'hygene', which controls the rules of what names are valid in what scopes, and `macro_rules!` has holes in its implementation of hygene.

 Given that most Rust programmers will *use* macros more than *write* macros, that's all we'll discuss about `macro_rules` in this book.
 To learn more